serverless/serverless-azure-functions/.github/PULL_REQUEST_TEMPLATE.md

 Examples:
 * serverless.yml - Fully functioning to easily deploy changes
 * Screenshots - Showing the difference between your output and the master
-* Cloud Configuration - List cloud resources and show that the correct configuration is in place (e.g. AWS CLI commands)
+* Cloud Configuration - List cloud resources and show that the correct configuration is in place
 * Other - Anything else that comes to mind to help us evaluate -->